sandyMax974/CV/README.md

+Page under construction...

 ## SANDY POUNOUSSAMY

-* Junior Software Developer
-* Discovered the tech world via advertising
-* Appetite to understand how things behind the scenes
-* Keen to create my own solution and fix softwares bug instead of just reporting it to another team
+I'm a passionate Junior Software Developer, who discovered the web development world via the advertising industry.
+Throughout my career in AdTech, I acquired a voracious appetite in understanding how softwares and sites function behind the scenes.
+I'm now super keen to start creating my own solutions, dive into more complex codebases and fix bugs with my own hands.

 ## Projects